ramy282/iVolve_OJT/OpenShift/Lab 12/README.md

-# Lab 12
+# Lab 12: Configuring MySQL Pod using Configmap and Secret

+## objective:
+Create a namespace called nti and Apply resource quota to limit resource usage within the namespace.
+Create a Deployment in this namespace for the MySQL pod that uses the ConfigMap and Secret.
+Define MySQL database name and user in a ConfigMap.
+Store the MySQL root password and user password in a Secret, Resources Requests: CPU: 0.5 vcpu Mem: 1G, Resources Limits: CPU: 1 vcpu Mem: 2G.
+Exec into the MySQL pod and verify the MySQL configuration

-# Step 1: Create a Namespace
+## Step 1: Create a Namespace

 - Create "nti" namespace

 ![image](https://github.com/ramy282/iVolve_OJT/assets/60857262/6832de78-9a12-45fb-8845-69fb6945d644)

-# Step 2: Apply Resource Quota
+## Step 2: Apply Resource Quota

 - Apply resouce quota for the resources inside nti namespace